santeri13/SEEG/README.md

-# SEEG (Social Enginering Educational Game)
+# SEEG (Social Engineering Educational Game)

 This game is created in for diploma work of Tartu University student Santeri Rikhard Artturi Pohjaranta.
-Game consist of 8 levels with tutorial which teach you about social enegenring techniques and how to mitigate them.
+Game consist of 8 levels with tutorial which teach you about social engineering techniques and how to mitigate them.

 ## Platforms